 The pet is critical to minimising flea infestations, and regular grooming helps limit fleas on the pet.
 For this reason, customers need to keep the pet groomed and treated with on-animal flea control products.
 Consult your veterinarian for assistance in managing your pets for fleas and ticks.

 A flea has four stages: egg, larva, pupa, and adult.
 Fleas take about a month to grow from egg to adult.
 The female adult flea lays her eggs about two days after she mates, and the eggs take an additional 2-6 days to hatch into larvae.
 Flea eggs are not sticky and tend to fall onto places your pet rests or sleeps.
 These hatch into larvae which feed off “flea dirt.”
 Thus, it is the mother of flea faeces.
 In about a week, they start spinning a cocoon.
 The cocooned larva, now called a pupa, is now resistant to dangers that could kill the flea in other stages of its life cycle.
-Under normal circumstances, the cocooned pupa remains in this state for about 15 days; it can extend this time to one year if the environment is hostile (i.e., too cold).
+Under normal circumstances, the cocooned pupa remains in this state for about 15 days.
+It can even extend this time to one year if the environment is hostile (i.e., too cold).

 Flea infestations often come from a pet dog or cat.
 The pests attach to the animal when it’s outside and then infest its fur and the places it sleeps indoors.
 Flea prevention for both the home and yard can be difficult.
 Without a proactive approach, any pet owner is vulnerable to infestation.

 You need to thoroughly examine your pet’s skin and hair coat under sufficient light.
 Fleas are reddish-brown and very fast, so you have to look closely.
-There may only be telltale flea dirt (flea faeces), most often occurring above the dog’s rump or between a cat’s shoulder blades.
+There may only be telltale flea dirt (flea faeces), often occurring above the dog’s rump or between a cat’s shoulder blades.
 Take a moist, white paper towel and rub it on the area.
 When damp, flea dirt turns reddish.